AdobeDocs/experience-manager-65.en/help/sites-developing/ht-projects-maven.md

 1. Uber Jar - Includes only the public interfaces that are not marked for deprecation.
 This is the **recommended** UberJar to use as it helps future-proof the codebase from relying on Deprecated APIs.
 1. Uber Jar with Deprecated APIs - Includes all public interfaces, including those marked for deprecation in a future version of AEM.

+>[!NOTE]
+>
+>From AEM 6.5.6 onwards, UberJar and other related artifacts are available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/) instead of the Adobe Public Maven repository (repo.adobe.com).
+The main UberJar file is renamed to `uber-jar-<version>.jar`.
+As a result, there is no `classifier`, with `apis` as the value, for the `dependency` tag.

 ### How do I use the UberJars? {#how-do-i-use-the-uberjars}

 If you are using Apache Maven as a build system (which is the case for most AEM Java projects), you will need to add one or two elements to your *pom.xml* file.
 The first is a *dependency* element adding the actual dependency to your project: